-Celebrity personal trainers training actors, singers and other public figures charge significantly more than traditional personal trainers at fitness clubs.
-Generally, these celebrity trainers have a broad education, background and experience for working with high-profile clients.
+Celebrity personal trainers training actors, singers and other public figures charge significantly more than the average personal trainers at fitness clubs.
+Generally, these celebrity trainers have a broad education, background and experience in working with high-profile clients.
 As a result, the prices for training with celebrity trainers such as Gunnar Peterson or Tony Horton can reach $15,000 for a six-week workout program.

 Online Personal Trainer